 Are you working remotely?
-Then you should keep your devices in a secured way.
+Then you should securely keep your devices.
 Check out this post to learn about the 4 top Cyber security tips for remote working.

 Thanks to the coronavirus pandemic, many businesses have required staff to work remotely, and this is a trend that looks set to continue even after social distance restrictions have eased.
 However, being away from the rigorous online security measures implemented in the office does potentially increase the risk of a security breach.